mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

  1. Complete #2

 Always remember, do not spend too many time  in the first round on questions that:
- - you do not have solution in the mind immediately
+ - you do not have a solution in the mind immediately
  - is too long and have many sub-questions
  - is tough and only has a low score weight

-Otherwise, you may not has the chance to complete all questions in the exam, and end up with failing the exam.
+Otherwise, you may not have the chance to complete all questions in the exam, and end up failing the exam.

 ### Practice A Lot Is The Key To Success

 The CAKD exam is a performance-based, on-hand exam.
 You do not need to memorize theories, features pros/cons, or other texts when preparing the exam.
 However, you do need to understand how to create/modify/inspect/monitor/delete objects in all domains required in the exam curriculum.

-You can install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) (a single node Kubernetes cluster for non-production usage) and practice on it.
+You can install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) (a single-node Kubernetes cluster for non-production usage) and practice on it.

 Practice!
 Practice!
 Practice a lot!
-Practice to as fast as you can to operate objects, which is the key to success in the exam.
+Practice until as fast as you can to operate objects, which is the key to success in the exam.

-### Be Cautious Of Namespaces, Nodes and Contexts
+### Be Cautious Of Namespaces, Nodes, and Contexts

 In the exam, different questions may ask you to operate objects in the different namespaces and nodes.

 First of all, do not worry if you don't know how to switch between nodes and contexts.
-The question will always provide command for you to switch between them.
+The question will always provide commands for you to switch between them.

-However, you still need to be cautious of which namespaces, nodes or Contexts that the question asks you to operate objects in.
-Otherwise, you will have to re-do it in the right environment (if you find out later), or get 0 score (if you do not realize it).
+However, you still need to be cautious of which namespaces, nodes, or contexts that the question asks you to operate objects in.
+Otherwise, you will have to re-do it in the right environment (if you find out later) or get 0 scores (if you do not realize it).

+> **Note:** You can use the command `kubectl config current-context` to get the current context you are in.

 ### Always Export Existing Object into Yaml File

 In the exam, you may be asked to modify a specified object (e.g. fix a typo in the image name in a deployment).
 You have the option to edit and re-apply the deployment by using the command: `kubectl edit <resource name>`.

-Be cautious, editing the object directly is risky since you have no way to revert back to its original state, if anything goes wrong.
-I recommend that always export the existing object to a yaml file, modify it and re-apply it:
+Be cautious, editing the object directly is risky since you have no way to revert to its original state if anything goes wrong.
+I recommend that always export the existing object to a YAML file, modify it, and re-apply it:

-1. export to a yaml file: `kubectl get deployment my-deployment -o yaml > my-deployment.yaml`
+1. export to a YAML file: `kubectl get deployment my-deployment -o yaml > my-deployment.yaml`
-1. modify the yaml file, my-deployment.yaml
+1. modify the YAML file, my-deployment.yaml
 1. re-apply the deployment: `kubectl apply -f my-deployment.yaml`

 ### Out-Of-Scope Resources/Objects

-There are several Kubernetes objects that may not present in the exam.
+Several Kubernetes objects may not present in the exam.

 > **Warning:** I cannot guarantee that the items listed below will not present in your exam.

- - `ReplicaSet v1 apps`: According to the official documentation, the ReplicaSet is recommended to be replace by the Deployment resource.
-You (should) not see any question that ask you to create or modify a ReplicaSet.
+ - `ReplicaSet v1 apps`: According to the official documentation, the ReplicaSet is recommended to be replaced by the Deployment resource.
+You (should) not see any question that asks you to create or modify a ReplicaSet.
- - `Ingress v1beta1 Extensions`: Ingress depends on the underling infrastructure, e.g. AWS, GCP, etc. You (should) not be asked to operate ingress in the exam.
+ - `Ingress v1beta1 Extensions`: Ingress depends on the underlying infrastructure, e.g. AWS, GCP, etc. You (should) not be asked to operate ingress in the exam.
  - `PersistentVolume v1 core`: PersistentVolume depends on the underline infrastructure.
 You (should) not be asked to create a PersistentVolume in the exam.
 However, you will see questions that ask you to create a **PersistentVolumeClaim** which uses some existing volumes.

 ### Declarative vs Imperative

-In the Kubernetes world, there are 2 ways to operate a object, declarative and imperative.
+In the Kubernetes world, there are 2 ways to operate an object, declarative, and imperative.
 For example, to create a pod using image `busybox`, the imperative way is to run the command `kubectl run my-pod --image busybox`.
-In contrast, the declarative ways is to create a yaml file, `my-pod.yaml`:
+In contrast, the declarative way is to create a YAML file, `my-pod.yaml`:
 ```yaml
 apiVersion: v1
 kind: Pod